Plastic free tea bags? Yes, you heard that right…

 Your cup of tea might contain 11 billion microplastic particles and this is due to the way the tea bag is engineered.

-According to a 2019 Canadian study at McGill University published in the Environmental Science & Technology Journal, steeping a plastic tea bag at a brewing temperature of 95°C releases around 11.6 billion microplastics into a single cup.
-Microplastics are tiny pieces of plastic between 100 nanometres and 5 millimetres in size.
-Compared to salt, for example, which has been also found to contain plastic, each cup contains thousands of times greater mass of plastic, at 16 micrograms per cup.
+According to a 2019 Canadian study at McGill University published in the Environmental Science & Technology Journal, steeping a plastic tea bag at a brewing temperature of 95°C releases around 11.6 billion microplastics and 3.1 billion nanoplastics into a single cup.
+Microplastics are tiny pieces of plastic between 100 nanometres and 5 millimeters in size.
+Compared to salt, for example, which has been also found to contain plastic, each cup contains thousands of times the greater mass of plastic, at 16 micrograms per cup.

 Let’s go one step back and understand how a tea bag is made and why it might contain plastic: